More Than One Million Steel Piles Measuring Over 7000 Miles in Depth, and Weighing in Excess of One and a Half Billion Pounds—That’s Experience.

 Regardless of the size of the job, DFI can get it done quickly.
 RGZ cranes rig up in just 30 minutes, employ the most efficient hammers in the industry, and can install piles up to 55 feet from the machine, keeping the machine working instead of relocating.
 For large jobs, multiple machines can be supplied, and for rough terrain or hard to reach areas, tracked units are available-for small jobs, a 35 ton tri-drive RGZ crane hauling all the required piledriving equipment and 28,000 pounds of piles to site.
 RGZ cranes have exceptional lift and reach capabilities, so when the piledriving is complete, machines can set tanks or buildings-saving clients time and money.Powerful Hammers

 Piles are driven one of two ways-with either a gravity drop hammer, or a propelled hammer.
 A drop hammer is raised by the winch and released using gravity to accelerate the weight downwards.
 DFI drop hammers use a proprietary linear gliding system to minimize drag and increase efficiency.
 Hammer weights are certified by an independent engineering firm, and deliver up to 40,000 foot pounds of driving energy.
 Propelled hammers come in two varieties.
 Many companies offer aging, polluting diesel models.
 DFI uses clean, efficiency hydraulic hammers.
-DFI RGZ hydraulic hammers are among the most efficient in the world using hydraulic pressure to raise the weight then propel it downwards reaching a g-force of 1.20-a full 20 percent more efficient than a conventional drop hammer.
-DFI hammers deliver up to 100,000 foot pounds of downward force, and can be used to install all types of pipe piles, H-piles, sheet piles, or timber piles.Accessories
+DFI RGZ hydraulic hammers are among the most efficient in the world using hydraulic power to raise the weight then propel it downwards reaching efficiencies forty-two percent greater than conventional drop hammers.
+DFI hammers deliver up to 78,000 foot pounds of downward kinetic energy, and can be used to install all types of pipe piles, H-piles, sheet piles, or timber piles.Accessories

 By building a customized fleet of piledriving units and equipment, DFI can tackle unique problems.
 A shortened set of leads for working under overhead lines or bridges, an auger attachment for frost pre-drilling, a vibratory extractor for removing piles-all developed and fabricated by DFI.